niranjanbalachandra/sdl3_wgpu/README.md

 ## Run (Emscripten)

-After a successful build, run the example binary from the `build` folder, for example:
+After a successful build, run the index.html from the `build_web` folder, for example:

 ```powershell
 emrun build_web/index.html